Siobhan Carroll: Career

 In 2015 Carroll released a nonfiction text titled An Empire of Air and Water: Uncolonizable Space in the British Imagination, 1750-1850 (University of Pennsylvania Press, 2015), which describes the relationship between science, literature and exploration in the expansion of the British Empire.
 She is also the author of essays, reviews and peer-reviewed articles.

 Carroll has published a number of short stories in magazines including Asimov's, Lightspeed and Beneath Ceaseless Skies.
-In 2020 her fantasy novelette from Tor.com For He Can Creep won the 2020 Eugie Award, and was a finalist for the 2019 Nebula Award for Best Novelette, the 2020 Hugo Award for Best Novelette, and the 2020 World Fantasy Award for Best Short Fiction.
+In 2020 her fantasy novelette from Tor.com For He Can Creep won the 2020 Eugie Award, and was a finalist for the Nebula Award for Best Novelette in 2019, the 2020 Hugo Award for Best Novelette, and the 2020 World Fantasy Award—Short Fiction.
+For He Can Creep was adapted by Tamsyn Muir for the fourth volume of Love, Death & Robots, released on Netflix in 2025.

 In 2016 Carroll was recipient of a fellowship grant from the Delaware Division of the Arts.
 She has taught at Clarion West.

 Personal life

 Carroll is married and lives in Philadelphia.